-Likewise, in the financial industry, FINRA is a key consideration when implementing any type of cloud-service or other software, and a knowledgeable tech service provider will steer you in the right direction when it comes to your data security choices.
+Likewise, in the financial industry, FINRA is a key consideration when implementing any type of cloud-service or other software, and a knowledgeable tech service provider will steer you in the right direction when it comes to your data security choices and cloud storage trends.

 Does your IT provider have to spend time learning about your software?
 Do you have to be the one to tell them how your chip scanning device works?
 That’s not a good sign and can mean a delay in service if your tech has to ramp up a leaning curve to provide you with proper support.